FairVote's Democracy Fellowship Program

 FairVote is one of our nation's leading democracy organizations, with a unique focus on bold, cutting-edge electoral reforms.
 Each year we seek applicants for full-time, salaried Democracy Fellow positions to work for eleven months from September through July of the following year.

-FairVote (www.fairvote.org) grounds its work in upgrading outmoded electoral rules and practices to provide an equally secure, meaningful, and effective vote for all Americans.
-With strong support from high-profile board members, interns and a national network of volunteers, our hard-working and energetic staff advances our mission of achieving respect for every vote and every voice through such reforms as: majority voting for executive offices through instant runoff voting, universal voter registration of all eligible voters, proportional voting for fair representation of legislatures, a constitutional right to vote and a national popular vote for president.
+FairVote (www.fairvote.org) works to upgrade outmoded electoral rules and practices to provide a secure, meaningful, and effective vote for all Americans.
+With strong support from high-profile board members, interns, and a national network of volunteers and allies, our hard-working and energetic staff advances our mission of achieving respect for every vote and every voice through such reforms as: instant runoff voting, universal voter registration, fair representation voting (American forms of proportional voting), a constitutional right to vote, and a national popular vote for president.
 Our office is conveniently located in historic Old Town Takoma Park, two blocks from the Washington, D.C.
 Takoma Metro Station (red line).

 About FairVote's Democracy Fellowship Program

 FairVote's Democracy Fellowship Program provides an opportunity for those with an interest in election reform to work on substantive projects while building valuable skills and networking with others in the field.
-Fellows will be assigned projects to manage from beginning to end, and will also assist with supervision of FairVote interns.
-They will be exposed to the broad workings of FairVote, ranging from research, communications and advocacy, to building websites, blogging and representing FairVote in coalition meetings and on Capitol Hill.
+Fellows will be assigned projects to manage throughout their tenures, and will also assist with the supervision of FairVote interns.
+They will be exposed to the broad workings of FairVote, ranging from research, communications and advocacy, to building websites, blogging, and representing FairVote in coalition meetings and on Capitol Hill.

-The positions are paid, with health benefits and a stipend for commuting expenses.
-Fellows will be given opportunities to build their skills and knowledge base both through on-the-job training, as well as with opportunities to attend workshops and seminars.
-Graduates of our Democracy Fellowship Program will be well-positioned to pursue employment with democracy organizations and have valuable experience if seeking to enter or continue similar work in graduate school.
-Past fellows have in nearly every case gone straight into higher education program or a full-time position at FairVote or another public interest organization.
+The positions are paid, with healthcare benefits and a stipend for commuting expenses.
+Fellows will be given opportunities to build their skills and knowledge base both through on-the-job training and opportunities to attend workshops and seminars.
+Nearly every graduate of FairVote's Fellowship Program has either continued at FairVote as a full-time staff member, begun work at another public interest organization, or attended graduate school.

 Examples of Past Democracy Fellow Work